attack68/rateslib/docs/source/i_guide.rst

 FX Forwards
 ------------

-For multi-currency derivatives we need more than some basic exchange rates and need a complete framework for forward FX rates.
-These we can set with an :class:`~rateslib.fx.FXForwards` class.
+For multi-currency derivatives we need more than basic, spot exchange rates.
+We can also create an
+:class:`~rateslib.fx.FXForwards` class.
 This stores the FX rates and the interest rates curves that are used for all the FX-interest rate parity derivations.
+With these we can calculate forward FX rates and also ad-hoc FX swap rates.

 .. ipython:: python